-Note that storing external audit data (described here) is not the same as making a complete copy of an audit file (as described in "Copy Old Audit File" on page 269).
-They differ in two ways:

-- Copies of audit files have null compression, but stored external audit files have nulls expanded. - Copies of audit files include both audit history records and externally generated audit records, but stored external audit files only contain externally generated audit records.

-Each record in the stored external audit file consists of an external audit record header and client-specific audit data (as described in Appendix A, "Audit File Formats," on page 279).

-See the "General Prerequisites" on page 29 and the "Audit Report Prerequisites" on page 249.

-You must have rights to the directory where you intend to create the output file.
+Note that storing external audit data (described here) is not the same as making a complete copy of an audit file (as described in "Copy Old Audit File" on page 241).
+They differ in two ways: Copies of audit files have null compression, but stored external audit files have nulls expanded. • Copies of audit files include both audit history records and externally generated audit records, but stored external audit files only contain externally generated audit records.
+Each record in the stored external audit file consists of an external audit record header and client-specific audit data (as described in "Audit File Formats" on page 249).
+Prerequisites □ See the "General Prerequisites" on page 37 and the "Audit Report Prerequisites" on page 225. □ You must have rights to the directory where you intend to create the output file.
 For a network directory on the server, you must have at least the Create right on the directory to create the file and [RWCEMF] rights to manage the file after you create it.
 If you are creating the report file on your local workstation, see your workstation documentation for information on using the workstation's access control mechanisms to protect your files.
+Procedure 1 Enter the pathname for the file and press Enter.
 AUDITCON attempts to create the file and displays an error screen if it cannot.

-2. Choose Dump External Binary to File from the Auditing reports menu (2500).
+2 Choose Dump External Binary to File from the Auditing reports menu (2500).AUDITCON prompts you for the name of the output file.

-Note: If you do not specify a complete pathname, including the drive letter, AUDITCON leaves the report on your current drive.
+NOTE: If you do not specify a complete pathname, including the drive letter, AUDITCON leaves the report on your current drive.
 The safest approach is to specify the full pathname for your output file.

 AUDITCON retrieves records from the current audit file and writes unformatted records to your output file.
 Depending on the size of the audit file, this can be a time consuming process.
-AUDITCON displays a Reading file message in the header area of your screen and a Please wait... notification in the menu area.
+AUDITCON displays a Reading file message in the header area of your screen and a Please wait ... notification in the menu area.
 When it is finished, AUDITCON returns to menu 2500.

-3. To review the contents of your report, exit to DOS and use a client-specific tool to examine the audit data.
+3 To review the contents of your report, exit to DOS and use a client-specific tool to examine the audit data.